nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/commitizen.md

    This means that Commitizen has been installed with the Conventional Commit standard adapter installed.

-4. Time to start committing.
-The following command replaces the usual `git commit` command.
+4. Time to start committing

+    The following `cz` command has been replaced by an interactive cli.

    ```bash
    $ git cz